 The Integrated Language Arts program prepares candidates for Ohio licensure in Integrated Language Arts (grades 7-12).

-The required content courses are taught by faculty from the departments of English; Journalism and Mass Communication; Communication Studies; and Theater.
+The required content courses are taught by faculty from the departments of English; Media and Journalism; Communication Studies; and Theater.
 The methods courses, featuring the most effective pedagogy strategies for teaching English/Language Arts, are taught by EHHS faculty.
 This combination of content and methods courses provides a strong foundation for graduates of our program, who will be licensed to teach English/Language Arts, Journalism, Communication and Theater (please note that Ohio Integrated Language Arts teachers are licensed to teach Theater (Grades 7-8 Only), at the middle school level).

 One of the unique features of our program is that one entire methods course is devoted to the teaching of new media, giving candidates a broad knowledge of how to use such new media as blogs, wikis, podcasts, and desktop video production in their classrooms.